 The Haden Heritage is a 12-cup programmable coffee maker has a glass carafe and a built-in warming plate to keep your coffee warm.
 You can program it to brew up to 24 hours in advance, and the hot plate turns off automatically after up to two hours.

-My favorite feature is the brew strength selector.
-The option for a boldly flavored brew is always a hallmark of some of the best coffee makers.
+My favourite feature is the brew strength selector.
+The option for a boldly flavoured brew is always a hallmark of some of the best coffee makers.
 The 30-second anti-drip function ensures you can grab a quick cup during the brew cycle without making a mess.
 Because who has the self-control to wait for that first delicious cup?

 2. Nostalgia Electrics Retro Coffee Maker – Runner Up

 - Colour(s): Red, Aqua, Yellow, Cream, Pink, White